mishrakeshav/Django-Tutorials/README.md

 # Django-Tutorials
-All the projects made by me while learning Django for future reference
+All the practice projects made by me while learning Django for future reference